Movement is difficult to capture in Photography. This is where panning comes into play.

 TIP: Use the Live View mode on your camera so you can see the situation in front of you.

-I prefer the angled view as it gives a stronger sense of movement, as if the car is rushing to exit the frame on the right.
+I prefer the angled view as it gives a stronger sense of movement.

 This time, I wanted to see if I could frame the image better.
 I like a challenge.
 I saw two trees that could serve as a natural frame.

 The last panning challenge was photographing the tram.
-It is so clear you can see the driver and the people inside.
+It is so sharp you can see the driver and the people inside.
 The last few images had the same camera settings.

 I found these worked best and continued to use them as the light situation was the same.
-Later on in the day, the light would have become brighter, forcing me to reevaluate my settings.
+Sometimes it is beneficial to do panning of subjects that are in parallel movement with your camera angle.

-After a little practise, I found it easy to capture images via panning.
-You can create some very powerful motion photography with this technique, but it might take a while to get there.
+After a little practice, I found it easy to capture images via panning.
+You can create some compelling motion photography with this technique, but it might take a while to get there.

 What helped me the most was standing farther back from the subject.
 Standing closer means the cars or bikes are moving faster relative to you, making it harder to track.
 Think about your background first, and wait there to capture the moving subjects.

-Another variation to this panning photography is to photograph from a moving object.
-Being inside a car or any form of public transport can also create an interesting reverse technique.
+Another variation to this technique is to photograph from a moving object.
+Being inside a car or any form of public transport can also create an interesting reverse method.
 Give it a go.